thinkb4/a-walk-in-graphql/lessons/day_05/day_05.md

    - Yes, (◔_◔) so annoying, I know, but remember, you're **implementing** an interface, you'll see in the next 2 questions how that's relevant.
 2. I'm still seeing `Character` directly referenced as `Output type` on the `characters` query operation.
 Is that correct?
    - Yup, that's great though! whoever is using the API won't have a breaking change, it'll be transparent!
-3. Oh, so where the heck the "cannot be directly used" thing here?
+3. Oh, so where the heck the "cannot be directly used" thing fits here?
    - (⌐■_■) Exactly !!!!! remember every field in a type will eventually execute a resolver function either explicit or implicit (default)?
 There you go, the disambiguation happens at resolver level and there's where you end up not-using the Interface directly.

-I know, the documentation is not really enlighten on this topic, furthermore, there's not a definition on how to resolve concretely an abstract type on the spec, concretely because is a concern of the server implementation to deal with that.
+I know, the documentation is not really enlighten on this topic, furthermore, there's not a definition on how to resolve an abstract type on the spec, concretely because is a concern of the server implementation to deal with that.

 On chapter [6.4.3 Value Completion](http://spec.graphql.org/June2018/#sec-Value-Completion) of the June2018 spec we can read:

-After resolving the value for a field, it is completed by ensuring it adheres to the expected return type.
+> After resolving the value for a field, it is completed by ensuring it adheres to the expected return type.
 If the return type is another Object type, then the field execution process continues recursively.
+> ...
+>
 > - CompleteValue(`fieldType`, `fields`, `result`, `variableValues`)
 >   ....
 >   - Let objectType be ResolveAbstractType(`fieldType`, `result`)